gahag/FSQL/README.md

 FSQL is a tool for performing queries on the local file system with syntax similar to SQL.

-## Usage examples
+## Usage

-FSQL will evaluate a single query if provided from the command line, or launch as a REPL otherwise.
+FSQL will always launch as a REPL.
+Having a single query provided from the command line is not viable, as there are many aspects of the language that may conflict with the shell's syntax (that's at least for bash).
+Workarounds might be doable, but would be too complex to implement and to understand when writing queries.

 ### Basic select clause
 The supported selections are: